battis/partly-gcloudy/README.md

 projectId = await gcloud.projects.inputProjectId({ projectId });
 ```

-The initial `projectId` value is invalid, will faile the validation, and result in interactie user-input to choose a valid project ID.
+The initial `projectId` value is invalid, will fail the validation, and result in interactive user-input to choose a valid project ID.

 ## Batch operations